1966 Sugar Bowl: Missouri

-The Tigers entered the game with a 7–2–1 record; they lost by two points to undefeated #5 Nebraska in the Big Eight.
+The Tigers entered the game with a 7–2–1 record; but they lost by two points to undefeated #5 Nebraska in the Big Eight.

 Florida

 The Gators had three losses during the regular season.

 Game summary

 The Sugar Bowl was the first game of a major bowl tripleheader (Rose, Orange) on NBC, and kicked off at 1 pm CST.

 After a scoreless first quarter, Missouri went on a tear in the second quarter.
 Charlie Brown scored on a 16-yard touchdown run giving the Tigers a 7–0 lead.
 Defensive back Johnny Roland came in on offense and threw an 11-yard touchdown pass to Earl Denny as the Tigers extended their lead to 14–0.
 Bill Bates kicked a 27-yard field goal and Missouri led 17–0 at halftime.

 In the third quarter, Bates kicked a 34-yard field goal as Missouri led 20–0 at the end of three.
 Florida attempted to make a furious comeback in the fourth quarter; quarterback Steve Spurrier threw a 22-yard touchdown pass to halfback Jack Harper as Florida got within 20–6.
-Spurrier threw another 21-yard touchdown pass to end Charles Casey as Florida got within 20–12.
+Spurrier threw another 21-yard touchdown pass to end, Charles Casey, as Florida got within 20–12.
 Spurrier scored himself from two yards out, as the score became 20–18.
-Florida failed on three consecutive two-point conversion attempts, and had they just kicked the extra points, they may have ended with a win.
+Florida failed on three consecutive two-point conversion attempts and had they just kicked the extra points, they may have ended with a win.

 Despite playing on the losing team, Spurrier was named the Most Valuable Player for the game.